stripe/stripe-go/README.md

 ### Versioning

-For more details on changes between versions, see the [API changelog](https://stripe.com/docs/upgrades).
+For more details on changes between versions, see the [binding changelog](CHANGELOG) and [API changelog](https://stripe.com/docs/upgrades).

 With the addition of a new version, the previous version is tagged.
 This allows consumers on older API versions to be able to use a specific version of the client.